Evanito/DedicatedServer/README.md

 ###Lobby_Time_To_Start_Game
 number, second

+After this time up, it will ready to leave planning phase.

+###Lobby_Time_To_Forced_Start_Game
+number, second

-After this time up, it will leave planning phase and ready to do heist.
+After this time up, it will be foced to leave planning phase and ready to do heist.

 ###Lobby_Do_Countdown_Before_Start_Game
 number, second, 0 = OFF